MCPI-Revival/mcpi-repo/README.md

 Move it to ~/.minecraft/games/com.mojang/minecraftWorlds/ if you are using MCPIL/MCPI-Reborn

 ### Submitting worlds
 Worlds should be in a zip file, renamed to a `.mcpiw` file extension, and with a root directory containing the world files.
-Its root folder, and the `level.dat` file's world named inside it should have exactly the same name.
+It's root folder, and the `level.dat` file's world named inside it should have exactly the same name.
 To edit the `level.dat` file, see [MCPIedit](https://github.com/MCPI-Revival/MCPIedit).
 The root folder should not contain the following files or directories:
  + `player.dat`
  + `level.dat_old`
  + `players/`